 The majority of the onsite conveyance will be collected via a storm sewer network, ranging in size from 300mm to 525mm in diameter.
-The proposed street-fronting townhouse units will have individual 150mm diameter service connections connected to sump pumps, and 250mm to 375mm diameter storm sewer pipes will be provided for Blocks 1 and 2, respectively.
+450mm and 300mm diameter storm sewer pipe stubs will be provided for Blocks 1 and 2 at the property lines, respectively.